SK53/indicia-docs/site-building/instant-indicia/example-setups/irecord-walkthrough/dynamic-reports.rst

 ------------------------------

-**Website agreements** are a feature of Indicia that allow websites to report on records from other records.
+**Website agreements** are a feature of Indicia that allow websites to report on records from other websites.
 For example, iRecord acts as a centralised portal allowing reporting on records which were input via a number of different websites.
 It also allows verification of records from other sites - the websites which will participate in this arrangement are configured using a website agreement.